Medical expert of the article

 - intravascular hemolysis of infected erythrocytes;

-- gametocytes, accumulating during the course of the disease, can circulate for a long time in the bloodstream (up to 4-6 weeks or more).
+- Gametocytes, accumulating during the course of the disease, can circulate in the bloodstream for a long time (up to 4-6 weeks or more).

-Symptoms of the malaria
+Symptoms malaria

 What's bothering you?